 « Previous Page

 A bone biopsy is a procedure in which a small sample of bone is taken from the body and looked at under a microscope for cancer, infection, or other bone disorders.
 The sample of bone can be removed by:

 A bone biopsy can be taken from any bone in the body.
 It is easiest to get the biopsy samples from bones that are close to the skin surface and away from any internal organs or large blood vessels.

 A bone biopsy is often done on bone areas that show problems on an X-ray.
 Computed tomography (CT scan) or a bone scan may be used to guide the biopsy needle.

-bone biopsy is done to:
+A bone biopsy is done to:

 An open bone biopsy allows your doctor to do surgical treatment at the same time, if needed.

 Before having a bone biopsy, tell your doctor if you:

 Getting ready for a bone biopsy changes depending on the type of biopsy that will be done.

 You will be asked to sign a consent form that says you understand the risks of the test and agree to have it done.